Discrimination in the workplace is never acceptable and may in certain instances be unlawful.

 Discriminating against a person is unlawful if it is in connection with a ‘protected characteristic’.
 These characteristics are set out in the Equality Act 2010:

 - Pregnancy and maternity

 - Marriage and civil partnership

 - Employment terms and conditions

 - Promotion and transfer opportunities

-The important thing to note is that anyone with or connected to a protected characteristics is protected in law. and in the context of employment a person is protected from unlawful discrimination from the initial stage of job application to the end of employment.
+The important thing to note is that anyone with, or connected to a protected characteristic, is protected in law, and in the context of employment a person is protected from unlawful discrimination from the initial stage of job application to the end of employment.

-For example, a job candidate whose application is rejected because they have an Asian sounding name is subject to unlawful discrimination and is entitled to legal redress.
-Likewise bullying a person in the workplace because of their age is also unlawful.
-If someone is provided with an unfavourable reference because they had alleged an unlawful discrimination whilst in work, they too are entitled to legal redress even though they have left the employment.
+For example, bullying a person in the workplace because of their age is unlawful.
+If someone is provided with an unfavourable reference because they had alleged unlawful discrimination whilst in work, they too are entitled to legal redress even though they have left the employment.